eninedev/eninedev.github.io/entropy/handbook.md

 - Ability to work in a team
 - Completion of tasks and correctness of completed tasks

-⛔ _1E9 reserves the right to withdraw admission from any student in the program for failing to satisfy all assessment criteria._
+⛔ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program for failing to satisfy all assessment criteria._

 ## Mentoring